ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 revealing.
 Understanding this trade-off is important in deciding the effective anonymity of each Client in the system.

-#### Redemption Contexts {#redemption-contexts}
+#### Redemption Partitions {#redemption-partitions}

-Another option to allow a large number of Issuers in the ecosystem, while preventing the joining of a number of different tokens is for the Client to maintain sharded "redemption contexts".
+Another option to allow a large number of Issuers in the ecosystem, while preventing the joining of a number of different tokens is for the Client to maintain sharded "redemption partitions".
 This would allow the Client to redeem the tokens it wishes to use in a particular context, while still allowing the Client to maintain a large variety of tokens from many Issuers.
-Within a redemption context, the Client limits the number of different Issuers used to a small number to maintain the privacy properties the Client requires.
-As long as each redemption context maintains a strong privacy boundary with each other, the verifier will only be able to learn a number of bits of information up to the limits within that "redemption context".
+Within a redemption partition, the Client limits the number of different Issuers used to a small number to maintain the privacy properties the Client requires.
+As long as each redemption partition maintains a strong privacy boundary with each other, the verifier will only be able to learn a number of bits of information up to the limits within that "redemption partitions".

-To support this strategy, the client keeps track of a `context` which contains the set of Issuers that redemptions have been attempted against.
+To support this strategy, the client keeps track of a `partition` which contains the set of Issuers that redemptions have been attempted against.
 An empty redemption is returned when the limit has been
 hit:

 ~~~
-  Client(context, issuer)                     Issuer(skS, pkS)
+  Client(partition, issuer)                     Issuer(skS, pkS)
   ------------------------------------------------------------
-  if issuer not in context {
+  if issuer not in partition {
-    if context.length > REDEEM_LIMIT {
+    if partition.length > REDEEM_LIMIT {
       Output {}
       return
     }
-    context.push(issuer)
+    partition.push(issuer)
   }
   token = store[issuer.id].pop()
   req = Redeem(token, info)